nyankoclaws/tp/docs/DeveloperGuide.md

     * 3a1.
 Dormie shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 * 3b.
 Dormie detects that the specified free time tag is of an invalid format.

     * 3b1.
 Dormie shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 * 3c.
 Dormie detects that the specified free time tag is already exists for the specified contact.

     * 3c1.
 Dormie shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 * 3d.
 Dormie detects that the given command format is invalid.

     * 3d1.
 Dormie shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 ### Non-Functional Requirements